-With Mother’s Day just a few weeks behind us and Father’s Day not far around the corner, I decided there was no better way to embrace the six-week interlude than with an informal sit down with our Parents of LiveIntent ERG Leaders.
+With Mother’s Day just a few weeks behind us and Father’s Day not far around the corner, we decided there was no better way to embrace the six-week interlude than with an informal sit down with our Parents of LiveIntent ERG Leaders.
 The five parents range in ERG leadership experience, job function, tenure, and, of course, children.
 The pandemic affected the lives of all of us in one way or another, but it’s no secret that those who faced some of the biggest and newest challenges are parents and caregivers.
-I sat down with this incredible group of individuals to learn more about how and why this group has impacted its members.
+We sat down with this incredible group of individuals to learn more about how and why this group has impacted its members.

 The Parents of LiveIntent ERG has become a place of camaraderie, knowledge sharing, and in some aspects, a place of refuge.
 One of the leaders, both new in ERG leadership and to motherhood, mentioned that she often feels she lives a double life.
 One life that colleagues and friends see as a creative strategist and a smile through a screen and then the other life, the reality of what’s happening off-camera.
 The mess of toys and clothes, the fact that every moment not working is spent on her child, and every moment not with her child are spent on work, leaving no time to take care of herself and her needs.
 During these meetings, she and other parents and caregivers alike can shed their shields and share their authentic truths.